ut-issl/s2e-documents/Specifications/Dynamics/Spec_AttitudeDynamics.md

 ## 1. Overview

 1. functions

-   - A class with the function to propagate the attitude motion equation that forms the basis of the attitude simulator.
+   - This class has the function to propagate the attitude motion equation that forms the basis of the attitude simulator.
    - Use the 4th Runge-Kutta equation for the propagation or set the attitude as determined values.
    - This class also calculates the angular momentum.

 2. files
    - Attitude.cpp, Attitude.h : Definitions and declarations of the class
    - ControlledAttitude.h, .cpp : `ControlledAttitude` class is defined.
 The detail is described in `Spec_ControlledAttitude.md`
    - AttitudeRK4.h, .cpp : Normal free motion dynamics propagator `AttitudeRK4` class is defined here.
-   - Init_Attitude.cpp : Interface functions for the initizalization of `Attitude` class
+   - Init_Attitude.cpp : Interface functions for the initialization of `Attitude` class
-   - ControlledAttitude.ini:  Interface functions for the initizalization of `ControlledAttitude` class.
+   - ControlledAttitude.ini:  Interface functions for the initialization of `ControlledAttitude` class.
    - SimBase.ini : Initialization file

 3. how to use
    - Set the parameters in `SimBase.ini`
      - If you want to use RK4 as attitude dynamics, please set  `propagate_mode = 0` at the ATTITUDE section in the `SimBase.ini` file.
-        -  If you want to apply the pre-determined condition to attitude dynamics, please set  `propagate_mode = 1` at the ATTITUDE section in the `SimBase.ini` file.
+     -  If you want to apply the predetermined condition to attitude dynamics, please set  `propagate_mode = 1` at the ATTITUDE section in the `SimBase.ini` file.
-   - Create instance by using initialization function `InitAttitude`
+   - Create an instance by using initialization function `InitAttitude`
    - Execute attitude propagation by `Propagate` function
-   - Use `Get*` function to get attitude information
+   - Use `Get*` function to get attitude information.

 ## 2. Explanation of RK4 Algorithm

 1. `Propagate` function
    1. overview

-      - This function manages the timings of `RungeOneStep` function, which calculates the attitude dynamics and kinematics by 4th Runge-Kutta method.
+      - This function manages the timings of `RungeOneStep` function, which calculates the attitude dynamics and kinematics by the 4th Runge-Kutta method.

    2. inputs and outputs
       - input